HumanSignal/label-studio/docs/source/tutorials/sklearn-text-classifier.md

 class SimpleTextClassifier(LabelStudioMLBase):

     def __init__(self, **kwargs):
-        # don't forget to initialize base class...
+        # Don't forget to initialize base class...
         super(SimpleTextClassifier, self).__init__(**kwargs)

-        # then collect all keys from config which will be used to extract data from task and to form prediction
+        # Then collect all keys from config which will be used to extract data from task and to form prediction
         # Parsed label config contains only one output of <Choices> type
         assert len(self.parsed_label_config) == 1
         self.from_name, self.info = list(self.parsed_label_config.items())[0]
         assert self.info['type'] == 'Choices'

-        # the model has only one textual input
+        # The model has only one textual input
         assert len(self.info['to_name']) == 1
         assert len(self.info['inputs']) == 1
         assert self.info['inputs'][0]['type'] == 'Text'